RollingGecko/lua_avrLiX/readme.md

 #avgLiX
-is Lua Script for Ethos, that creates a widget to calculates the average Voltage per Cell of a battery pack from a single voltage source.
+is Lua Script for Ethos, that creates a widget to calculate and show the average Voltage per Cell of a battery pack from a single voltage source.
 ![Widget](\pictures\avgLiX_WidgetScreen1.jpg)

 ##Functions